-For example, is it for your investors or just to create a framework that will help you to meet specific goals.
+For example, is it for your investors or to create a framework that will help you to meet specific goals?

-In the initial days, you need to keep the business goals practical and your business plan should reflect that.
+You must keep the business goals practical in the initial days, and your business plan should reflect that.

 Thus, before you start writing your business plan, measure the practical nature of your business plan.

-While it is good to stay optimistic, you should be mindful of whether the goals are realistic or not.
+While it is good to stay optimistic, you should be mindful of whether the goals are realistic.

-The goal and mission of your business is the main reason behind why you started the business in the first place.
+The goal and mission of your business are the main reason you started the company in the first place.

-Deciding on the goals will give you direction, and setting the objectives accordingly will draw a roadmap of how you can reach your business goals.
+Deciding on the goals will give you direction, and setting the objectives will draw a roadmap for reaching your business goals.

-While setting the goals falls under the top priority, you should also keep in mind the weak spots and the challenges and threats you might come across on your journey.
+While setting goals falls under the top priority, you should also consider the weak spots and the challenges and threats you might encounter on your journey.

-You need to give equal importance to the weaknesses and threats along with the strengths of your business.
+You must give equal importance to your weaknesses and threats and your business's strengths.

-When you are done analysing all these aspects, you are ready to finally start to write your business plan.
+After analysing all these aspects, you are finally ready to start writing your business plan.

-Now that the first steps are clear, you might be wondering about how to write the business plan and the various components that you need to include in it.
+Now that the first steps are clear, you might wonder how to write the business plan and the components you need to include.
 Continue reading the next section to know more!

-The format of your business plan will completely depend on you and the type of business.
+The format of your business plan will entirely depend on you and the type of business.

 There is no hard-and-fast rule that you need to follow.
-Nonetheless, there are a few important elements that you need to include in your business plan.
+Nonetheless, there are a few crucial elements that you need to include in your business plan.

 You can find below the information on how to write every section of a business plan:

 The very first page that any investor or team member will see is the title page.
-The page will include:
+The page will include the following:

 Your company name and logo